Chess Programs for Students

 - Psychology—Your pattern of thinking and your opponents thus enabling you to predict behavioral patterns on and off the chessboard.

-While the PhD method takes longer to teach it decreases the learning curve and dismisses bad habits developed in beginner game play.
-Thus through the MST PhD method students see the big picture from the start.
-Students then progress beyond the beginner level based on consistent utilization of the MST PhD program in game play.
+The PhD method takes longer to teach it decreases the learning curve and dismisses bad habits developed in beginner game play.
+Thus through the Master PhD method students see the big picture from the start.
+Students then progress beyond the beginner level based on consistent utilization of the Master PhD program in game play.